LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/4 Basic Structures.md

 The getStartPositionForPosition function decides which chunk the structure will spawn in.
 It uses vanilla's default algorithm based on a min and max distance.
 The structures can't be closer than min chunks or farther than max chunks.

+The getStructureName returns the string that you will use with the locate command in game.
+It must be the same as you use to register it later in Feature Init (with your modid: prefix).

 The getSeedModifier function returns a unique large number that is used as a seed for generating random numbers.
 This makes sure that even if two structures have the same spawn location algorithm, they wont be in the same place.